skills/.github/README.md

-# GitHub Learn
+# GitHub Skills

 This is not a course.
-See https://github.com/githublearn for our list of available courses.
+See https://github.com/skills for our list of available courses.

-See [profile/README.md](profile/README.md) for more information about GitHub Learn.
+See [profile/README.md](profile/README.md) for more information about GitHub Skills.

 See [QUICKSTART.md](QUICKSTART.md) to learn how to build your own Actions-backed courses.